hpccsystems-solutions-lab/EntertainmentData/README.md

 *Category Two (SP2):*

-(A) Display all songs produced by "Coldplay" Artist AND has a “Popularity” greater or equal to 75 ( >= 75 ) , SORT it by title.
+(A) Display all songs produced by "Coldplay" Artist AND with a “Popularity” greater or equal to 75 ( >= 75 ) , SORT it by title.
 Count the result.

-(B) Count all songs that "SongDuration" is between 200 AND 250 AND "Speechiness" is above 14.
+(B) Count all songs where "SongDuration" is between 200 AND 250 AND "Speechiness" is above 14.
 Hint: (SongDuration  > 200 AND  SongDuration < 250).

 (C) Create a new dataset which only has "Artist", "Title" and "Year", Display the first 50.
 Hint: Create your new layout and use TRANSFORM for new fields.
 Use PROJECT, to loop through your music dataset

 (D) What is the correlation between "Popularity" AND "Liveness"?
-What is the correlation between "Loudness" AND "Energy".
+What is the correlation between "Loudness" AND "Energy"?

 *Category Three (SP3):*

 (A) Create a new dataset which only has following conditions:
 - Column named "Song" that has "Title" values

-- New BOOLEAN Column called isPopular, and it's TRUE is IF "Popularity" is greater than 80
+- New BOOLEAN Column called isPopular, and it's TRUE IF "Popularity" is greater than 80

 - New INTEGER Column called "Funkiness" which is "Loudness" + "Danceability"